linear-b/gitstream/docs/integrations/javadoc.md

 * [Review Javadoc for Large Changes](#review-javadoc-large-change)
 * [Enforce Javadoc Requirements for New Classes](#review-new-class-javadoc)

 <a name="review-javadoc"></a>
+## Review Javadoc Changes
---8<-- "docs/automations/integrations/javadoc/review-javadoc/README.md"
+--8<-- "docs/automations/integrations/javadoc/review-javadoc/README.md:6:"
 [Direct link to this example](/automations/integrations/javadoc/review-javadoc/)

 <a name="review-javadoc-input-parameters"></a>
+## Review Java Input Parameters for Javadoc Changes
---8<-- "docs/automations/integrations/javadoc/review-javadoc-input-parameters/README.md"
+--8<-- "docs/automations/integrations/javadoc/review-javadoc-input-parameters/README.md:6:"
 [Direct link to this example](/automations/integrations/javadoc/review-javadoc-input-parameters/)

 <a name="review-javadoc-large-change"></a>
+## Review Javadoc for Large Changes
---8<-- "docs/automations/integrations/javadoc/review-javadoc-large-change/README.md"
+--8<-- "docs/automations/integrations/javadoc/review-javadoc-large-change/README.md:6:"
 [Direct link to this example](/automations/integrations/javadoc/review-javadoc-large-change/)

 <a name="review-new-class-javadoc"></a>
+## Enforce Javadoc Requirements for New Classes
---8<-- "docs/automations/integrations/javadoc/review-new-class-javadoc/README.md"
+--8<-- "docs/automations/integrations/javadoc/review-new-class-javadoc/README.md:6:"
 [Direct link to this example](/automations/integrations/javadoc/review-new-class-javadoc/)

 Special thanks to [Boemo W Mmopelwa](https://github.com/xTrilton) for providing these examples.